arbirdi/arbirdi.github.io/about.markdown

 ### Current Research

-My ongoing research project involves designing AI algorithms for future risk prediction using ECGs (with Dr. Arun Sau and Dr. Fu Siong Ng).
+My ongoing research project involves designing novel deep learning architectures for future risk prediction using ECGs (with Dr. Arun Sau and Dr. Fu Siong Ng).

 I have previous experience in the computational modelling of cardiac electrophysiological dynamics (in particular fibrillation) and its analysis using adapted information-theoretic methods (with Dr. Marta Varela and Dr. Pedro Mediano).